 - 2-3 teaspoons apple cider vinegar (to taste)

 - Freshly ground black pepper

-- Arrange apples, pecans, cherries and blue cheese over greens in salad bowl or platter.
+- Arrange apples, pecans, cherries, and blue cheese over greens in a salad bowl or on a platter.

 - In a small mason jar, combine dressing ingredients and shake to mix and emulsify.